Living in NC Vs. SC

 9. Community and Culture

 When moving, community and culture are essential to consider since they significantly make a place feel like home.
-Known for its southern hospitality and charm, North Carolina is home to unique arts and cultural activities through its many museums, film screenings, concerts, and music festivals
+Known for its southern hospitality and charm, North Carolina is home to unique arts and cultural activities through its many museums, film screenings, and concerts.

 South Carolina is a historic state with many community events and activities dedicated to the literary, visual, and performing arts.
 South Carolina is home to vibrant cultural districts with over 300 festivals and events throughout the year that celebrate its heritage through food and art.